 What percentage of the market does Tesla have?

-In terms of global EV sales, as of 2020 October, Tesla has a solid 18% market share; a huge lead over other automotive giants, such as Volkswagen, Toyota, Nissan, Hyundai, and Volvo.
+In terms of global EV sales, as of 2021, Tesla has a solid 14% market share.
+There is a considerable lead over other automotive giants, such as Volkswagen Group and General Motors.

 How many Tesla’s have been sold in total?

 By the end of 2021, Tesla sold more than 2.3 million electric vehicles.

 How many cars did Tesla sell in 2021 alone?
 Tesla delivered a record number of EVs — 936,222 (a 87.4% year-over-year growth).
 On that note, the company is believed to have 4 million Tesla cars on the roads by the end of 2022.

 In addition, the one-millionth car was a Model Y. Meaning, Elon Musk’s company is the first EV manufacturer to reach the millionth sales mark.
 Nissan — the Japanese giant — reached only half a million.